NCIP/calims/README.md

 Welcome to the caLIMS Project!
 ==============================

-caLIMS is an Open Source project that provides the functionalities of a Laboratory Information Management system.
+caLIMS is an open source project that provides the functionalities of a Laboratory Information Management System.

-It is written in Java and requires Apache Ant for building.
+It is developed in Java and requires Apache Ant for building.

 The purpose of the caLIMS project is to create a Laboratory Information Management System (LIMS) that tracks a complete laboratory workflow that uses